OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_AFU_interface.md

 The *ofs\_plat\_if.vh* include file imports all preprocessor macros and types in the PIM.

 It is the responsibility of FIM developers to construct a platform-specific PIM as part of generating a release for AFU-development.
 The topology of a release and PIM-construction tools are described in *[Board Vendors: Configuring a Release](PIM_board_vendors.md)*.
-AFU developers set the environment variable *\$OPAE\_PLATFORM\_ROOT* to the root of a release tree.
-PIM sources are found in *\$OPAE\_PLATFORM\_ROOT/hw/lib/build/platform/ofs\_plat\_if*.
+AFU developers set the environment variable *OPAE\_PLATFORM\_ROOT* to the root of a release tree.
+PIM sources are found in *\${OPAE\_PLATFORM\_ROOT}/hw/lib/build/platform/ofs\_plat\_if*.

 The SystemVerilog interface *ofs\_plat\_if* wraps all connections to the FIM's devices.
-The contents of *ofs\_plat\_if* may vary from device to device.
-Portability is maintained by conforming to standard naming conventions. *ofs\_plat\_if* is, itself, a collection of interface wrappers to groups of devices.
-This is the wrapper for the FPGA PAC D5005 release 2.0.1, with one CCI-P port wrapping PCIe, four local memory banks, and two HSSI ports:
+The contents of ofs\_plat\_if may vary from device to device.
+Portability is maintained by conforming to standard naming conventions. ofs\_plat\_if is, itself, a collection of interface wrappers to groups of devices.
+The wrapper is constructed from the .ini file and scripts described in the [board vendors section](PIM_board_vendors.md).
+The sample below is the wrapper for the OFS-based n6001 board, with AXI stream ports wrapping PCIe TLP, four AXI-MM local memory banks, and HSSI ports.
+The extra *other* extension interface is merely an example, described in the [board vendors section](PIM_board_vendors.md), and can be ignored here.
+The interface is nearly identical to the versions from other platforms, despite significant underlying protocol differences, because the actual channel types are defined inside sub-interfaces declared in ofs\_plat\_if.

 ```SystemVerilog
 interface ofs_plat_if